yduf/yduf.github.io/_posts/2019-08-06-opto-interrupter.md

 in the real world the output pulses directly from the phototransistor are poorly formed and as a result your code would end up giving a lot of errors.

 What is needed is a way to clean up the output a bit and generate some nice clean 5-volt pulses suitable for using with an Arduino or other microcontroller.
-And the perfect component to do that is a “comparator”.

-=> These sensors are often called “LM393 Speed Sensors”
+And the perfect component to do that is a “comparator”. => [These sensors are often called “LM393 Speed Sensors”](https://www.electronicshub.org/interfacing-lm393-speed-sensor-with-arduino/).

 ### [Wheel sensor & interrupt](https://dronebotworkshop.com/robot-car-with-speed-sensors/#Interrupts)